The

 one kingdom and its division into more parts.
 So,

-the heads of the leopard beast must fill in the
+the heads of the sea beast must fill in the

 time gap.